ktaylor63/southeast/site/content/news/service-awards-more-than-16-million-to-support-clean-waters-and-recreational-boating-through-clean-vessel-act-grants.md

 “CVA provides environmental benefits, but the program also has a substantial positive economic impact on local communities through job creation,” said WSFR Assistant Director Hannibal Bolton.
 “This is a win-win situation for conservation and businesses across America.”

-For a detailed list of 2015 CVA project award summaries visit <u>[http://wsfrprograms.fws.gov/Subpages/GrantPrograms/CVA/CVA2015Funding.pdf](http://wsfrprograms.fws.gov/Subpages/GrantPrograms/CVA/CVA2015Funding.pdf)</u>.
+For a detailed list of 2015 CVA project award summaries visit [wsfrprograms.fws.gov/Subpages/GrantPrograms/CVA/CVA2015Funding.pdf](http://wsfrprograms.fws.gov/Subpages/GrantPrograms/CVA/CVA2015Funding.pdf).

-For more information on the CVA program visit [http://wsfrprograms.fws.gov/Subpages/GrantPrograms/CVA/CVA.htm](http://wsfrprograms.fws.gov/Subpages/GrantPrograms/CVA/CVA.htm).
+For more information on the CVA program visit [wsfrprograms.fws.gov/Subpages/GrantPrograms/CVA/CVA.htm](http://wsfrprograms.fws.gov/Subpages/GrantPrograms/CVA/CVA.htm).

+## Alabama

-**Alabama – Coastal $159,304, Inland $57,186 - **The Alabama Department of Environmental Management plans to install six new coastal and four new inland pumpouts.
+Coastal $159,304, Inland $57,186 - The Alabama Department of Environmental Management plans to install six new coastal and four new inland pumpouts.
 They will continue their ongoing CVA information and education program through distribution of written and electronic materials as well as participation in workshops and boat shows.

+## Arkansas

-**Arkansas – Inland $1,046,053 – **The Arkansas Department of Health plans to purchase nine pumpout boats, 20 fixed pumpout stations, and two multi-purpose marine sewage dump stations, which have port-a-potty dump facilities.
+Inland $1,046,053 – The Arkansas Department of Health plans to purchase nine pumpout boats, 20 fixed pumpout stations, and two multi-purpose marine sewage dump stations, which have port-a-potty dump facilities.
 They will also continue their campaign to increase awareness, understanding, and compliance with the goals of the CVA program in their State.

+## Florida

- **Florida – Coastal $1,491,220, Inland $797,840 – **The Florida Department of Environmental Protection plans to construct/replace 32 coastal and 15 inland pumpout stations for Florida boaters.
+Coastal $1,491,220, Inland $797,840 – The Florida Department of Environmental Protection plans to construct/replace 32 coastal and 15 inland pumpout stations for Florida boaters.
 They will continue to expand their ongoing CVA boater education program that includes internet postings, outreach events, brochures, radio and television public service announcements, and a database monitoring program.

+## Georgia

-**Georgia – Inland $55,028 – **The Georgia Department of Natural Resources plans to fund three inland pumpout projects at Lake Allatoona and Clarks Hill Lake.
+Inland $55,028 – The Georgia Department of Natural Resources plans to fund three inland pumpout projects at Lake Allatoona and Clarks Hill Lake.
 They will also continue their ongoing CVA boater education program.

+## Kentucky

-**Kentucky – Inland $71,868 – **The Kentucky Department of Fish and Wildlife Resources plans to construct two new marine sewage pumpout stations at the Owensboro Transient Boat Dock and provide maintenance across Kentucky to existing pumpouts.
+Inland $71,868 – The Kentucky Department of Fish and Wildlife Resources plans to construct two new marine sewage pumpout stations at the Owensboro Transient Boat Dock and provide maintenance across Kentucky to existing pumpouts.

+## North Carolina

-**North Carolina – Coastal $116,001, Inland $47,388 – **The North Carolina Department of Environment and Natural Resources Division of Coastal Management and the North Carolina Wildlife Resources Commission plans to maintain an established grant program for the installation and renovation of 11 pumpout/dump stations in the State’s inland and coastal waters.
+Coastal $116,001, Inland $47,388 – The North Carolina Department of Environment and Natural Resources Division of Coastal Management and the North Carolina Wildlife Resources Commission plans to maintain an established grant program for the installation and renovation of 11 pumpout/dump stations in the State’s inland and coastal waters.
 In addition, they will update the geolocation of marinas with pumpouts, identify target areas for development, and refine the prioritization process for placing pumpout stations.
 They will also continue to manage their marine sewage public education and information plan.

+## South Carolina

-**South Carolina – Coastal $948,671, Inland $360,361 – **The South Carolina Department of Natural Resources is planning on renovating 28 stationary units and 11 mobile units, purchasing 10 boat-mounted pumpout units, installing two floating restrooms, and providing operations and maintenance funding for 29 pumpout boats in both coastal and inland waters.
+Coastal $948,671, Inland $360,361 – The South Carolina Department of Natural Resources is planning on renovating 28 stationary units and 11 mobile units, purchasing 10 boat-mounted pumpout units, installing two floating restrooms, and providing operations and maintenance funding for 29 pumpout boats in both coastal and inland waters.
 They will also continue to fund their education program that informs recreational boaters about the importance of using pumpout stations as well as their availability.

+## Tennessee

-**Tennessee – Inland $760,179 – **The Tennessee Wildlife Resources Agency has plans to construct 20 stationary, portable, and multiple-station pumpout facilities, renovate three existing systems, and administer the pumpout grant program.
+Inland $760,179 – The Tennessee Wildlife Resources Agency has plans to construct 20 stationary, portable, and multiple-station pumpout facilities, renovate three existing systems, and administer the pumpout grant program.
 They will also continue to build on the existing education program by promoting positive and informative handouts and providing other programs to educate and motivate the public about the benefits of using pumpouts.

-**Contact(s):**
+## Contacts

 Christina Meister, [christina_meister@fws.gov](mailto:christina_meister@fws.gov), (703) 358-2284